-Compliance in good faith by the landlord with the requirements of the law constitutes a complete defense in any action brought by a tenant against a landlord for loss or damage to the property, however, if the landlord seizes and retains a tenant's property without complying with the law, the tenant is relieved of any liability for reimbursement of the landlord's cost and is entitled to recover up to twice the actual damages sustained (N.J.S.A.
-2A:18-82).
+Compliance in good faith with the requirements of the law constitutes a complete defense in any action brought by a tenant against a landlord for loss or damage to the property.
+However, if the landlord seizes and retains a tenant's property without complying with the law, the tenant is relieved of any liability for reimbursement of the landlord's costs and is entitled to recover up to twice the actual damages sustained by the tenant.
+(42)